IBM/power-device-plugin/README.md

 # Power Device Plugin

-Power Device Plugin to add protected devices into a non-privileged container.
+Power Device Plugin adds protected devices into a non-privileged container.
 The Power Device Plugin uses the [Kubernetes Device Plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) in order to add specific devices to the given Pod.

+The Power Device Plugin is a generic solution.
+The term Power refer to the IBM Power Systems where this solution was first created.
+The image is available for amd64, s390x and ppc64le.

 ## Steps